SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F

 \begin{theorem}[Robust Relational Hyperproperty Preservation (RrHP)] \end{theorem} \begin{proof}[Proof sketch.]
 The proof follows by back-translating the target context ($\bak{C^T}$) and using it to instantiate the existential of a source context, after which we conclude with \autoref{thm:syntactic-equality}. \end{proof}

-Finally, we have proved that \secrefstar{} also satisfies RrHP (\autoref{thm:rrhp}) in the \textbf{dual setting: when the context has initial control.} We mention it briefly because the proofs are similar, since \autoref{thm:syntactic-equality} again holds.
-In this case, instead of soundness, we proved the dual of soundness~\cite{sciostar}, a less interesting criterion stating that the resulting whole target program modifies only shareable references.
-We also proved RrHP in the setting where target contexts are represented with typed syntactic expressions~\cite{sciostar} of the deeply-embedded language mentioned in \autoref{sec:key-ucode}, a case in which target linking and back-translation first do the extra step of translating the expression into the representation for target contexts (\ls{ctx}$^T$).
+Finally, we have proved that \secrefstar{} also satisfies RrHP (\autoref{thm:rrhp}) in two other settings as~\citet{sciostar}. \textbf{The dual setting: when the context has initial control.} In this setting, the proofs are similar, since \autoref{thm:syntactic-equality} again holds.
+Instead of soundness, we proved the dual of soundness, a less interesting criterion stating that the resulting whole target program modifies only shareable references.
+As a sanity check that our shallow embedding of unverified code is correct, we also proved RrHP in \textbf{the setting where target contexts are represented with typed syntactic expressions} of the deeply-embedded language mentioned in \autoref{sec:key-ucode}, a case in which target linking and back-translation first do the extra step of translating the expression into the representation for target contexts (\ls{ctx}$^T$).
 The proofs can be found in the artifact.